 Set up

-I assume you will still have installed and configured Azure AD Connect.
+I assume you will have already installed and configured Azure AD Connect.
 If not you can use my following post about install and configure Azure AD Connect to synchronize your on-premises network with Azure AD.

 Also you will find here detailed information about how to configure Azure AD Connect in order to set up Windows Hello for Business key trust model.